ArtimTrofi/QA_CSV_Parser_Into_Database/README.md

 ### Features

-- **Import Weekly QA Reports**: Import your weekly QA reports into Collection 1 of the database.
+- **Import Weekly QA Reports**: Import my weekly QA reports into Collection 1 of the database.
-- **Mock DB Dump Import**: Input a mock "DB dump" which contains everyone's reports into Collection 2.
+- **Mock DB Dump Import**: Input a mock "DB dump" which contains everyone's (including mine's) reports into Collection 2.
 - **User Work Export**: List all work done by a specific user from both collections (no duplicates).
 - **Repeatable Bugs Export**: Export all repeatable bugs from both collections (no duplicates).
 - **Blocker Bugs Export**: Export all blocker bugs from both collections (no duplicates).